Tamim-saad/CSE-102-L1T1-project/README.md

-# IMain is the main code for the project , rest files are need to be included in same folder to run the imain correctly
+# iMain is the main code for the project , rest files are need to be included in same folder to run the iMain correctly

 # IGraphics
 This is the repository for IGraphics library.
 IGraphics is a thin wrapper on top of OpenGL.
 This can be used for simple 2D graphics demonstrations, project work for C programming language course